daostack/daocast.github.io/about/index.md

 title: About
 ---

-DAOcast is an attempt at exploring the frontiers of Decentralized Autonomous Organizations.
+DAOcast is an attempt at Exploring the frontiers of Decentralized Autonomous Organizations and Distributed Self-Organizing.
 It's a series of podcast-style interviews with DAO researchers, developers and enthusiasts.
 The interviews always keep a casual tone.
 Free-flowing conversation is our one and only objective.

 The 1st season features 9 episodes with DAOstack's early adopters community.
 Their backgrounds range from business, developing, non-profit, academia, art and more.
 We gave them the mic and asked but two simple questions: